superblocksteam/agent/scripts/README.md

 ```

 ##### Manual test for https
-- Configure an EC2 instance with AmazonLinux or Ubuntu
+- Configure a VM instance with AmazonLinux/Ubuntu/CentOS/Debian
 - Install the script(same commands as above)
 - Configure agent key and other variables
 ```